What Does it Mean to Study Alternative Medicine?

-- The doctor is an educator who teaches patients how to lead a healthy lifestyle and take care of themselves, identifying and helping to remove obstacles that must be overcome in order for good health to be achieved.
+- The doctor is an educator who teaches patients how to lead a healthy lifestyle and take care of themselves, identifying and helping to remove obstacles to good health.

-Alternative medicine is also about empowering the patient to prevent disease, instead of having to rely exclusively on a medical professional.
-Alternative medicine practitioners believe self-healing to be a natural process of the body.
-Once the patient begins to identify the environmental, emotional, and physical problems that exist within and without, and how these things relate to one another, s/he can begin to live a life that is conducive to optimal health.
+Practitioners in the field of alternative medicine concentrate on illness prevention as much as illness treatment.
+They counsel their patients on lifestyle changes that might help them to decrease the risk of illness.
+Once the patient begins to identify the environmental, emotional and physical problems that exist within and without, and how these things relate to one another, he or she can begin to live a life that is conducive to optimal health.

 There are many fields of alternative medicine available for study in traditional college or institute settings, as well as in online health degree programs.
 These include: